rllab-snu/Intelligent-Systems-2023/README.md

 ## Start Intelligent Systems Project

+If you don't remove preproject folders, you would have some conflicts.
+Also, we recommend delete /devel and /build folders before compiling catkin workspace.

 ```
 $ cd ~/catkin_ws/src
 $ git clone https://github.com/rllab-snu/Intelligent-Systems-2023.git
 $ cd ~/catkin_ws && catkin_make
 ```

-If you don't remove preproject folders, you would have some conflicts.
-Also, we recommend delete /devel and /build folders before compiling catkin workspace.
+Copy the skeleton code to your repository and implement TODO parts. {YOUR_TEAM_REPOSITORY} should be named IS_{TEAM_NAME}.

 ```
 $ cd {DIR_sim2real}/project